Nathan Fillion: Career

-1994–2008
+1994–2008: Early career and breakthrough

-After working in several theatre, television, and film productions, including Theatresports with Rapid Fire Theatre and the improvised soap opera Die-Nasty, Fillion moved to New York City in 1994 where he acted in the soap opera One Life to Live as Joey Buchanan, for which he was nominated in 1996 for a Daytime Emmy Award for Outstanding Younger Actor in a Drama Series.
+After working in several theatre, television, and film productions, including Theatresports with Rapid Fire Theatre and the improvised soap opera Die-Nasty, Fillion moved to New York City in 1994, where he acted in the soap opera One Life to Live as Joey Buchanan, for which he was nominated in 1996 for a Daytime Emmy Award for Outstanding Younger Actor in a Drama Series.
 In 1997, he left the series to pursue other projects (returning for a brief guest appearance in 2007).

 After moving to Los Angeles, he played a supporting role in the sitcom Two Guys, a Girl, and a Pizza Place, and was cast as James Frederick "the Minnesota" Ryan in Steven Spielberg's Saving Private Ryan.

-In 2002, Fillion starred as Captain Malcolm Reynolds in the Joss Whedon science fiction television series Firefly, for which he won the Cinescape Genre Face of the Future – Male award by the Academy of Science Fiction, Fantasy & Horror Films, USA.
+In 2002, Fillion starred as Captain Malcolm Reynolds in the Joss Whedon science-fiction television series Firefly, for which he won the Cinescape Genre Face of the Future – Male award by the Academy of Science Fiction, Fantasy & Horror Films, USA.
 Fillion also won the Syfy Genre Awards in 2006 for Best Actor/Television and was runner-up for Best Actor/Movie.
 Fillion called his time on Firefly the best acting job he ever had, and compares every job he has had to it.
-After Firefly's cancellation, Fillion reprised his role as Mal in Whedon's film Serenity (2005).
+After Fireflys cancellation, Fillion reprised his role as Mal in Whedon's film Serenity (2005).

 In 2003, Fillion had a recurring role as Caleb in the final five episodes of Joss Whedon's series Buffy the Vampire Slayer.